chibicode/react-functional-css-protips/README.md

 I did too, until I actually started using functional CSS on my company's production code, and the *maintainability of our frontend went up by 10x* (rough estimate).
 Why?
 The answer is simple:

-- If you use functional CSS, **when you add something new to a page, you'll rarely write any new CSS.** You can build most of what you want to add by composing these small CSS classes.
+- If you use functional CSS, **when you add something new to a page, you'll rarely write any new CSS.** You can build most of what you want by composing these small CSS classes.
-- This is a sharp contrast to using traditional "semantic CSS", where you'll *add new CSS classes* like `shopping-cart__item--selected` *every time* you add something new to a page.
+- This is a sharp contrast to using traditional "semantic CSS", where you'll add new classes like `shopping-cart__item--selected` **every time** you add something new.
-- Because you'll write CSS less, overall CSS size will be small.
-That will be better for users (faster load time), but also *better for developers*.
-Why?
-Developers need to look at existing CSS and ask themselves *"is there any class I can reuse?"* - but this gets harder as the size of CSS grows.
+- Because you'll write CSS less, your overall CSS size will be small.
+That's a win for your users (faster load time), but also a win for developers.
+  - Why?
+Because developers need to look at existing CSS and ask themselves *"is there any class I can reuse?"* - but this gets harder as the size of CSS grows.

 ### On *not* writing new CSS